bogosorter/beetle/readme.md

 ## Details

 *beetle* is a tiny language.
-It is strictly typed, with the only supported primitive types being integers and booleans.
-These may be composed using tuples or structs.
+It is strictly typed, with the only supported primitive types being integers, booleans and characters.
+These may be composed using tuples, structs and lists.
 Closures enable higher-order functions and multiple-argument functions (which are desugared into chains of single-argument functions).
 Single-line comments start with `--`.

 The language's grammar is under `documentation/grammar.md`.
 A curious particularity, which I have not yet seen in any other language, is that there are two different types of expressions, `returnExpressions` and plain `expressions`.
 Since this is a functional language, pretty much everything is an expression, but `returnExpressions` also allow the definitions of variables, `if` usage and must terminate with a `return`.
 This allows a clean syntax (similar to Python's, without cluttering from curly braces and `let` statements) while avoiding whitespace sensitivity.
 I must admit I'm quite proud of it.